 In 2010, Bourton House Garden came under new ownership but remains open for the enjoyment of garden visitors.
 Today, the garden continues to evolve, constantly surprising visitors with its inspirational planting, stunning colour combinations and rare, unusual and exotic plants.

 In 2013, a walk was opened in the seven acre pasture opposite the garden enabling visitors to enjoy the groups of specimen trees planted in 1994/95.
-A guide to the trees written by our Head Gardener is available to all visitors to the garden.
+A guide to the trees written by Paul Nicholls is available to all visitors to the garden.